Michael Judge

 Michael Judge (born 12 June 1975) is a former professional snooker player from Ireland.
-His best performance in a ranking event came in the 2004 Grand Prix, where he reached the semi-finals, and he reached his highest ranking, 24th, for the 2002–03 season.
+His best performance in a ranking event came in the 2004 Grand Prix, in which he reached the semi-finals.
+He reached his highest ranking, 24th, for the 2002–03 season.

 Career

-Judge qualified for the World Championship three times, his best performance coming in the 2001 tournament, after knocking Jimmy White out in qualifying and John Parrott in the first round, before being knocked out by fellow Dubliner Ken Doherty.
-He lost to eventual champion Peter Ebdon in the first round a year later.
+Judge qualified for the World Championship three times; his best performance came in the 2001 tournament, in which he knocked Jimmy White out in qualifying and John Parrott in the first round, before being knocked out by fellow Dubliner Ken Doherty.
+A year later, he lost to eventual champion Peter Ebdon in the first round.

 In 2006–07 he had something of a return to form, climbing 10 places in the rankings to 34th, after five successive falls from his career high of 24th, aided by a last 16 run in the Welsh Open.
 He then reached the last 16 of the Grand Prix early in the 2007–08 season, and repeated this at the Welsh Open in Newport, by beating Nigel Bond and Graeme Dott, both 5–4, before succumbing to a 5–2 defeat by Stephen Lee.
 He did enough in the rest of the season to return to the top 32 of the rankings.
 However, he slipped straight back out the following season after two last sixteen runs were tempered by six first round defeats.
 In January 2010 he qualified for the Welsh Open, losing to John Higgins in the first round proper.
-He quit after the following season but returned to the sport a year later and would go on to win the Irish Amateur Championship in 2013 beating Robert Redmond 8–5 in the final.
+He quit after the following season, but returned to the sport a year later and went on to win the Irish Amateur Championship in 2013, beating Robert Redmond 8–5 in the final.
 He won it again in 2018 and entered the 2018 Q School in a bid to win back his place on the professional snooker tour.
 He reached the fifth round in events 2 and 3 but failed to regain a place on the main tour.